 A Question of Emotional Survival

-That’s OK.
+That’s okay.
 Striking out is not a sign of failure, it’s a sign of trying.
 It shows that a man is not letting any single rejection demoralize him.
-Hopefully, he’ll be able to take a woman’s lack of interest with grace, remember the old saying “There are plenty more fish in the sea,” and move along.
+Hopefully, he’ll be able to take a woman’s lack of interest with grace, remember the old saying, “There are plenty more fish in the sea,” and move along.